NY Opera Singer Delivers Her Own Baby In Car On Busy NJ Highway

 She spent the next three years preparing her body and mind for a VBAC.

 The plan was to deliver at Danbury Hospital in Connecticut with midwives from the Connecticut Childbirth and Women’s Center.
-It wasn’t until Emily felt the baby’s head while in the back seat of the car over the weekend, when she said she knew her initial plan wasn’t going to happen.
+When she felt the baby’s head while in the back seat of the car, she knew her initial plan was out the window.

 The Hardmans were in Lancaster, PA for a wedding that weekend, and Emily was 37 weeks into her pregnancy.
-She figured she still had a few weeks to go before she’d deliver her baby.
+She figured she still had a few weeks to go.

-“The amniotic fluid was clear, there was no odor and contractions hadn’t started, so I wasn’t panicking,” said Emily, who travels around the country singing professionally as a contralto.
+“The amniotic fluid was clear, there was no odor and contractions hadn’t started, so I wasn’t panicking,” said Emily.

 Planning for a “marathon labor” with some time to spare, Emily tried to go back to sleep so she’d feel well-rested.